-We are a USAWP sanctioned club(insurance thing).
-So YES, you must sign up for at least a bronze membership($45 annually).
-You get a little magazine and tons of emails.
+Yes, we are a USAWP sanctioned club, you must sign up for at least a bronze membership($45 annually).
+You get a little magazine and tons of emails, plus insurance.
 Better yet, you are now connected to the water polo community here in the USA.

 What are we going to do at practice?

-As with any “Masters” program, my guess is that there will be a wide spectrum of abilities, experiences and conditioning that show up on deck.
+As with any “Masters” program, there will be a wide spectrum of abilities, experiences, and conditioning that show up on deck.
 No problem!
-We are all on the journey together, some are farther than others.
 Everyone can learn something every day.

-Welcome aboard everyone!
-My name is Mike Bergquist and I am honored to launch and coach SUWP-Masters.
+My name is Mike Bergquist and I am honored to coach the Masters Team for Sarasota United.